andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev now has a --parallel argument to can process large --import input files with multiple threads.
+There is a new interval-merge tool that can merge multiple perf-output files.
 * toplev now supports a --subset argument that can process parts of --import input files, either by splitting them or by sampling.
 This is a building block for more efficient processing of large input files.